FlipaClip: History

 FlipaClip was developed by Visual Blasters LLC, a Miami-based mobile app company founded in 2010 by Argentinian-born brothers Jonathan and Marcos Meson.
 The brothers have prior experience in software engineering, marketing, internet radio and motion graphics design.
 In 2012, their youngest brother Tim joined the company as a lead engineer.
 (Note: By 2022, the Visual Blasters team had reached 16 employees.)

 The idea for FlipaClip was inspired by the Meson brothers' previous animation software creations and concepts going back to 2008, prior to the company's founding.
 The project began in earnest in 2012 with a submission to a contest with a one-month deadline hosted by Samsung for stylus-based apps.
 Jonathan and Tim worked on technical aspects like coding, while Marcos dealt with the visual design.

 While the brothers did not win the contest, the app launched on Android in April 2012 and was further developed thereafter.
 Visual Blasters made a deal with children's tablet computer company Fuhu in 2014, which resulted in FlipaClip being pre-installed in over 400,000 devices.
-In March 2017, the app was made available for iOS; it was also eventually released for Windows, macOS, ChromeOS and Huawei devices.
+In March 2017, the app was made available for iOS; it was also eventually released for macOS, ChromeOS and Huawei devices.

 In November 2024, 900 thousand users were exposed in a data breach due to an exposed Firebase server.
 The app's team stated that they subsequently solved the issue.